badBounty/standaloneClient/README.md

 - template_bucket_name
 - compressed_function_name
+- lambda_s3_iam_role (The ARN)

-Increase the timeout of this function to 1 minute and memory to 512MB
+Increase the timeout of this function to 5 minute and memory to 512MB.
+The timeout will depend on the size of the file you plan on exfiltrating.

 #### Decrypter Setup
 Files saved inside our exfiltration bucket are encrypted so... we ned a way to decrypt them.
 Lets se how to do this.